 If your answer is “yes” to either question, contact your primary care doctor for an evaluation.
 Your doctor may advise completing a more in-depth questionnaire or having a thorough check-up.

 Research suggests depression comes from an imbalance of certain brain hormones.
-The disorder is more common in people who inherit a tendency for depression or are exposed to certain environmental triggers.
-Factors that can increase your chance of developing depression include:
+The disorder is more common in people who inherit a tendency for depression or those who are exposed to certain environmental triggers.

-Depression is very treatable.
+Depression is treatable.
 Research has shown that antidepressant drugs and counseling—alone or in combination—are effective in combating the disorder.
-However, the combination of "talk-therapy" and "drug therapy" may be more effective than either alone.
+However, the combination of talk-therapy and drug therapy may be more effective than either alone.
 Alternative treatments, such as St. John's wort, are also being studied.
 And adjusting your lifestyle to include more exercise and social activities may help, as well.

 You are encouraged to talk to your doctor if you have concerns about your mental health.
-If you have thoughts of death or suicide, call your doctor right away.
+If you have thoughts of death or suicide, call for emergency medical services right away.
 With better screening and medical care, the future looks brighter for adults with depression.